-Rock County is currently working toward adopting an airport overlay zoning and land use plan.
-This plan will aid in keeping the Southern Wisconsin Airport a viable mode of transportation in the region throughout the 25-year planning period and beyond.
+The Rock County Board has recently adopted an airport overlay zoning and land use plan.
+The plan will aid in keeping the Southern Wisconsin Airport a viable mode of transportation in the region throughout the 25-year planning period and beyond.
+The western 1/3 of the town lies within the outermost zone that regulates land uses.
+There is currently a height-zoning ordinance in effect.